juwon0605/juwon0605/README.md

 : I can implement basic algorithms such as DFS, BFS, DP, etc. by using the data structure.
 </br></br>
 ② Java</br>
-: I developed and released the app using Spring MVC through Spring and SpringBoot framework.
+: I developed and released the web server using Spring MVC through Spring and SpringBoot framework.
 </br></br>
 ③ JavaScript</br>
 : I developed a map marine data delivery service through public templates and Google Maps APIs.